-- Back in the user's email account, when the user tries to access the file that violated the DLP policy, they see a message that the file was deleted, quarantined, or the appropriate configured response.
+- In the user's email account, when the user tries to access the file that violated the DLP policy, they see a message for the appropriate configured response.

 Policy Incidents Page

-- In the MVISION Cloud dashboard, go to Incidents > Policy Incidents.
+- In MVISION Cloud, go to Incidents > Policy Incidents.

 - Find and select the appropriate policy violation.